 New Zealand Fintech

-Located in the south west of the Pacific Ocean, the small island nation of New Zealand is home to a rapidly growing Fintech industry.
-With a strong economy, a can-do culture, and a focus on innovation, New Zealand has become the best place in the world to do business.
+Located in the south-west of the Pacific Ocean, the small island nation of New Zealand is home to a rapidly growing Fintech industry.
+With a strong economy, a can-do culture, and a focus on innovation, New Zealand has become one of the best places in the world to do business.

 Encouraging growth and innovation in the financial sector has been a primary focus of the New Zealand Government over the last decade.
 Seeing an opportunity, BlackBull Markets decided to create a truly trustworthy brokerage that brings an institutional experience to the retail FX market.
 The safe and secure financial industry that New Zealand offers was the perfect place to start our company.
 BlackBull Markets has built relationships with the world-renowned ANZ Bank, and the FSPR to ensure that we maintain the highest level of security for our clients.

 - Premium destination for both tourists and immigrants

 - Business environment that is focused on innovation and growth